-Have you ever heard of St. Lucia buns?
+Have you ever heard of lussekatter (St. Lucia buns)?
 These bright-yellow saffron rolls are a traditional Swedish Christmas bread, served on December 13 for St. Lucia's Day.
 They are not only gorgeous treats, but are also quite tasty and fun to make!

-If you love European Christmas breads, make sure to check out my recipes for Swedish kanellängd and German stollen.
+If you love European breads, make sure to check out my recipes for Swedish kanellängd and Swedish cardamom buns.

 Ingredients